Top 18 Non-Comedogenic Face Oils You Need to Know

 Over the years, other researchers and dermatologists have refined and expanded upon this work, leading to the development of various comedogenicity scales and databases used by the skincare and cosmetics industry to assess the safety of their products.

-Why is it Controversial
+Why is the Rating Scale Controversial

 The comedogenic scale, used to evaluate skincare and cosmetic ingredients for their pore-clogging potential, is a contentious concept for several reasons: